|

 The word "Buckaroo" is descended ("Anglo-Speak!" or, Anglicized pronunciation)

-28 inch eagle-bill tapaderos.
-Their chaparejos were made of fur or hair,
+tapaderos.
+Their chaparejos were made of fur or hair, either bear, angora

-either bear, angora goat, or hair sealskin.
-These fellows were sure fancy
+goat, or hair sealskin.
+These fellows were sure fancy an called

-an called themselves buccaroos, coming from the Spanish word,
+themselves buccaroos, coming from the Spanish word, vaquero.

 In